mysteryhunt/puzzle-www/src/nexthunt.md

 ## The Next Hunt

-MIT Puzzle Club and Death and Mayhem are thrilled to announce that the 45th annual MIT Mystery Hunt will begin at noon ET on Friday, January 17th, 2025.
+MIT Puzzle Club and Death &amp; Mayhem are thrilled to announce that the 45th annual MIT Mystery Hunt will begin at noon ET on Friday, January 17th, 2025.
 Wrap-up will take place at noon ET on Monday, January 20th, 2025.

 Please view our [official registration site](https://www.mitmh2025.com/) with more details, and feel free to email us at [puzzle@mit.edu](mailto:puzzle@mit.edu) with any additional questions.